 After a retirement decision is made, nuclear warheads are separated from their delivery systems by officers of the corresponding military service and placed inside storage and transportation containers.
 At this point, the custody of the retired warheads is transferred to officers of the Russian Ministry of Defence (MOD), 12th Main Directorate, an organization which is responsible for managing nuclear warheads that are not associated with delivery systems and for interfacing with Minatom's warhead production complex.
 A batch of retired warheads is then shipped, usually by rail, to a central warhead storage facility-either a stand-alone installation or one associated with a warhead dismantlement plant.
-(Large MOD warhead storage complexes exist near the dismantlement plants in Sverdlovsk-45 and Zlatoust-36.8) According to a dismantlement schedule, retired warheads are delivered to the originating serial assembly-disassembly plant.
+(Large MOD warhead storage complexes exist near the dismantlement schedule, retired warheads are delivered to the originating serial assembly-disassembly plant.
 In some cases, warheads may be shipped directly to an assembly-disassembly plant, where they are stored in the plant's staging area prior to their dismantlement.

-According to Yuriy Zavalishin, a former director of the Avangard plant, after a container containing a warhead is received at a warhead disassembly plant, the facility's operators, in the presence of representatives from the MOD and the corresponding warhead design institute, open the container, conduct entry radiological control of warhead surfaces and verify documentation.
-A dismantlement authorization decision is then made and the warhead enters the disassembly process.
+According to Yuriy Zavalishin, a former director of the Avangard plant, after a container containing a warhead is received at a warhead disassembly plant, the facility's operators, in the presence of representatives from the MOD and the corresponding warhead design institute, open the container, conduct entry radiological control of warhead surfaces and verify documentation.9 A dismantlement authorization decision is then made and the warhead enters the disassembly process.